-The Office of Academic Services facilitates student learning beyond the classroom by offering one-on-one and group sessions in many course subjects, as well as in time management, study skills, and writing.
-Through these programs and services, students can develop the skills they need to become effective independent learners and be able to thrive at the College and beyond.
+The Office of Academic Services facilitates student learning beyond the classroom by offering one-on-one and group sessions in various course subjects, as well as in time management, study skills, and writing.
+Through these services and programs, students can develop the skills they need to become effective independent learners and to be able to thrive at the College and beyond.

-In addition, the Office holds workshops on a variety of topics, all of which are geared toward helping students enhance and improve their learning skills.
-The Office organizes workshops at the request of any student group or professor and can customize a workshop to fit student needs.
-Workshops cover topics such as time management, textbook skills, test taking, test preparation, memorization strategies, learning styles, critical thinking skills, writing, and note taking.
+In addition, Academic Services holds workshops on a variety of topics, all of which are geared toward helping students enhance and improve their learning skills.
+Workshops may be organized at the request of any student group or instructor and can be customized to fit student needs.
+Topics covered may include time management, textbook skills, test taking, test preparation, memorization strategies, learning styles, critical thinking skills, writing, note taking, and more.

 Career and Professional Services

-The Office of Academic Services is the College’s central resource for information on career options, internships, employment, and graduate and professional school programs.
-Individual career counseling, workshops, and programs on a wide variety of careers assist students with career information gathering, exploration, and decision-making processes.
-Students are encouraged to participate in career-interest assessments to identify specific career options.
-Students are also encouraged to register with the Office early in their academic careers and use its resources.
+The Office of Academic Services is the College’s central resource for information on career pathways, including graduate school and employment opportunities.
+Individual career counseling and programs on various career possibilities are offered to assist students with career information gathering, exploration, and decision-making processes.
+Career interest assessments are also available to identify specific career options.

 The staff of Academic Services strives to ensure that all graduates will achieve or have access to broader potential career and professional development opportunities, a greater understanding of the world of work, and a fuller awareness of their personal attributes, values, interests, and skills and how they relate to career options.

 To help graduates prepare for the world of work, Academic Services provides information on career options, preparing a comprehensive job search, polishing their résumés, writing effective cover letters, nad preparing for job interviews.